Visual Spatial Mathlympics 2023

-In response to the rising number of Primary 6 pupils applying to secondary schools via DSA, we are offering Primary 6 pupils with an opportunity to participate in our Visual-Spatial Mathylmpics and to add this achievement to their portfolio, especially if they are looking to applying to schools offering Math, STEM or STEAM for their DSA.
+In response to the rising number of Primary 6 pupils applying to secondary schools via DSA, we offer Primary 6 pupils with an opportunity to participate in our 2nd Visual-Spatial Mathylmpics 2023 and to add this achievement to their portfolio, especially if they are looking to applying to schools offering Math, STEM or STEAM for their DSA.

 The Visual-Spatial Mathlympics is a concept competition that poses carefully curated questions that draws on the overarching theme of Visual-Spatial Intelligence and Mathematics.

 We hope to help to foster a new generation of spatially literate pupils who are proficient and established in thinking spatially, being able to approach problems through their knowledge of concepts of space and the appropriate processes of spatial reasoning.